 Knowing upfront how much time and effort will be required to carry out the necessary discovery work can be tricky, particularly when you develop a brand-new product and when you make a big change to an existing one, for example, to extend its life cycle.
 Luckily, there is a straightforward solution: timebox your product discovery work.

 A time box is a fixed period of time, such as one week, that cannot be extended.
 At the end of the time box, the work stops, and you reflect on what has been achieved.
 If the work has not been completed, and your product strategy and business model still contain significant risks, you have two options: add another time box—and possibly pivot—or stop the work.

 Consider holding weekly review meetings that involve the people carrying out the validation work as well as the management sponsor.
 Use the meetings to reflect on the risks that are being addressed and the learnings that you have achieved; consider the risks that still exist in your product strategy and business model; and decide if and how to continue.

 Don’t Limit Product Discovery to New Products

-While the traditional usage of the term suggests that product discovery is the first stage in a new-product development process (see Cooper’s Stage-Gate™ process), it would be a mistake to limit product discovery to new products.
+While the traditional usage of the term suggests that product discovery is the first stage in a new-product development process (as in Cooper’s Stage-Gate™ process), it would be a mistake to limit it to new products.

 As your product grows and matures, its value proposition, market, stand-out features, and business model will change.
-To make and keep your product successful, it is paramount that you proactively review and adjust your product strategy, roadmap, and business model.
+To make and keep your product successful, it is paramount that you practice continuous product discovery and regularly review and adjust your product strategy, roadmap, and business model.
 These adjustments sometimes require little or no product discovery work.